- Check you have appropriate indemnity before undertaking the work.

 Medical graduates who are new to full registration and doctors restoring to the medical register after a prolonged break are subject to the Approved Practice Settings (APS) scheme.
 Those under the APS scheme must be connected to a 'designated body' in order to practise in the UK.

 If you are APS connected, you may volunteer to provide medical assistance at events as long as you:

-Acing as a 'good neighbour' doctor is quite separate from acting as a Good Samaritan, where a doctor attends an event in a non-professional capacity and is called upon to provide medical care in an emergency.
+Acting as a 'good neighbour' where you have agreed to be in attendance is different to acting as a Good Samaritan at an event, where a doctor who happens to be present is unexpectedly asked to provide medical care in an emergency.

 For more on Good Samaritan Acts, read our guidance.

-This guidance was correct at publication on 04/04/2017.
-It is intended as general guidance for members only.
+This page was correct at publication on 12/04/2021.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.